zaiisao/Documentation/en/Video/encryption_mac_agora.md

 <img alt="../_images/agora-encryption_en.png" src="https://web-cdn.agora.io/docs-files/en/agora-encryption_en.png" style="width: 760.0px; height: 586.0px;"/>

-> To reduce the SDK size, if your app uses `libcrypto.so`, you can use it instead of `libagora-crypto.so` included in the Agora SDK since both files are the same.
-The Agora SDK `libagora-crypto.so` version is 1.0.2g.
+> To reduce the SDK size, if your app uses `libcrypto.a`, you can use it instead of `libagora-crypto.a` included in the Agora SDK since both files are the same.
+The Agora SDK `libagora-crypto.a` version is 1.0.2g.

 ### Step 1: Enable encryption.